Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

-This dynamical picture addresses the problem of identifying a particular set of helium atoms with the superfluid \cite{landaustat,landaumigdal,pinesnoz,pitaevs} and with the BEC state: all atoms participate in the superfluid response and BECFE state but they do so at different times.
+Hence the BECFE corresponds to a fixed set of $N_t$ transits during time $\tau_{\rm D}$, as illustrated in Figure 1c.
+In the next time period $\tau_{\rm D}$, a different set of transits is formed.
+After time $\tau$, all atoms participate in the transit motion and the BECFE.
+The liquid behavior and the superfluid response therefore correspond to a continuous time sequence of different transit subsets.
+The BECFE operates in each subset and is described by $\Psi_T$ in \eqref{mbody}.
+This dynamical picture then addresses the long-standing problem of identifying a particular set of helium atoms with the superfluid and with the BEC state \cite{landaustat,landaumigdal,pinesnoz,pitaevs}: all atoms participate in the superfluid response and BECFE state but they do so at different times.

 A macroscopically-occupied condensate state is related to superfluidity since modifying this state involves a simultaneous action on a large number of transits in the symmetrised macroscopic wavefunction \cite{pinesnoz}.
-The spatially-varying condensate velocity, or the superfluid velocity, is ${\bf v}_s=\frac{\hbar}{m}\grad S$, where $S$ is the phase of the condensate wavefunction $\psi_c$ \cite{pinesnoz}.
+The spatially-varying condensate velocity, or the superfluid velocity, is ${\bf v}_s=\frac{\hbar}{m}\nabla S$, where $S$ is the phase of the condensate wavefunction $\psi_c$ \cite{pinesnoz}.
 From Eq. \eqref{mbody}, $\psi_c=\exp\left(i\frac{mc}{\hbar}r\right)$.
 This gives ${\bf v}_s=c\frac{{\bf r}}{r}={\bf c}_i$, whereas the net ${\bf v}_s$ is 0 because transits move in different directions.
 If the liquid moves with velocity ${\bf u}$, $\Psi_T$ in Eq. \eqref{mbody} becomes

 This gives ${\bf v}_s={\bf c}_i+{\bf u}$ and the net velocity of dissipationless flow of each transit subset ${\bf v}_s={\bf u}$.
 Experimentally, $v_s$ is limited by vortices \cite{pinesnoz,pitaevs}.
 If ${\bf u}=-{\bf c_i}$ and an atom is stationary, the single-transit wavefunction becomes a constant and is removed from the BECFE.
 This makes an interesting connection to the macroscopic Landau criterion for the critical velocity set by $c$ \cite{landaustat,pinesnoz}.